During and after radiotherapy

 Side effects of radiotherapy

-The most common side effect of radiotherapy is skin tenderness.
-This will only affect skin in the treatment area.
+The most common side effect of radiotherapy is changes to your skin.
+This will only affect skin in the treatment area, and is a reaction to the radiotherapy.

-During treatment your skin may become red, itchy.
-Sometimes wet patches develop which can be very sore.
-Skin reactions usually start from your second week of treatment, and may be worse at the end and for 1 to 2 weeks after treatment.
+Sometimes patches develop that can be very sore.
+Skin reactions usually start from your second week of treatment, and might be worse at the end and for 1 to 2 weeks after treatment.

 Skin reactions may continue for 3 to 4 weeks after finishing treatment.
-During this time, your skin may:
+During this time, your skin might:

-- feel dry or tight, itchy and sore
+• feel dry or tight, itchy, tender and sore

-- blister, break, peel and weep (known as moist desquamation)
+• blister, break, peel and weep (known as desquamation)

 How to look after your skin